Level 2 Welder Apprenticeship

 Cost:

-Whether you are already in employment and looking to improve your skills, or have just left school or college and want to develop a career path, an engineering apprenticeship can set you on your way to a rewarding vocation.
+Whether you are already in employment and looking to improve your skills, or have just left school or college and want to develop a career path, an engineering apprenticeship can set you on your way to a rewarding career.

 • Earn while you learn (paid employment with holiday leave)

-• Receive a nationally-recognised qualification
+• Receive a nationally-recognised apprenticeship

 • Develop the skills, knowledge and behaviours that employers want

-• Hands-on-experience in a sector or role of interest
+• Hands-on-experience in an engineering sector

-• At least 20% off-the-job training here at our specialist training facilities.
+• At least 20% off-the-job training here at our specialist training facilities

 Success stories